Comprehensive COBRA Insurance Information

 Since COBRA insurance is actually legislation that allows you to choose to continue receiving your previous group health insurance plan, there will not be a list of doctors that take COBRA insurance, but instead the same doctors that were covered under your previous health insurance plan will still be covered.
 If you need a list of those doctors, you should contact your health insurance plan administrator.

-Can I get COBRA insurance if I worked for a small company?
+Should I sign up for COBRA insurance if I only need insurance for a month?

 Does COBRA insurance qualify as creditable coverage?